-Ten years later, UVA has become an epicenter for focused ultrasound technology, which uses concentrated, high-intensity soundwaves to generate heat so that a physician, guided by an MRI machine, can target specific areas without damaging surrounding tissue.
+Ten years later, UVA has become an epicenter for focused ultrasound technology, which uses concentrated, high-intensity soundwaves to generate heat so a physician — guided by an MRI machine — can target specific areas without damaging surrounding tissue.
 It is less invasive than traditional surgical options, with fewer side effects and shorter recovery times.

-In focused ultrasound therapy for essential tremor, an acoustic lens is used to concentrate multiple intersecting beams of ultrasound energy on the thalamus tissue in the brain responsible for the tremor.
+In focused ultrasound therapy for essential tremor, an acoustic lens is used to concentrate multiple intersecting beams of ultrasound energy on the brain’s thalamus tissue, which is responsible for the tremor.
 The process is analogous to burning a hole in a piece of paper with a magnifying glass.
-Magnetic-resonance imaging is used to guide clinicians to the precise location to be ablated, monitor intensity of the application, and make adjustments as needed to obtain the best patient outcomes.
+MRI technology is used to guide clinicians to the precise location to be ablated, monitor intensity of the application and make adjustments as needed to obtain the best patient outcomes.

-During the procedure, patients get immediate relief from essential tremor as the ablation proceeds, but surgeons do not have a way to independently determine whether they have achieved the most possible benefit without damaging healthy tissue.
-Meyer and his colleagues will develop a technique to provide interim assessments between sonications to help clinicians fine-tune their results.
+During the procedure, patients get immediate relief from essential tremor as the ablation proceeds, but surgeons do not have a way to independently determine whether they have achieved the greatest benefit possible without damaging healthy tissue.
+Meyer and his colleagues are also working to develop a technique to provide interim assessments between sonications to help clinicians fine-tune their results.

 Currently, there is no way to directly measure the skull’s temperature during the procedure.
-Clinicians use information from a CT scan taken the day before to determine a safe wait time between sonications.
-Meyer proposes to use the spiral MRI techniques his lab has pioneered to deliver virtually real-time, three-dimensional thermography images in a very difficult imaging environment.
+Instead, clinicians use information from a CT scan taken the day before to determine a safe wait time between sonications.
+Meyer proposes to use the spiral MRI techniques his lab has pioneered to deliver virtually real-time three-dimensional thermography images in a very difficult imaging environment.